openverse-orca/OrcaGym/README.md

 ## Usage
 Using OrcaGym is straightforward.
 Here are the examples to get you started:

-* **Copy the Files**: Copy the files (levels, assets) from the `orca-studio-projects` directory to your OrcaStudio installation directory.
+* **Copy the Files**: Copy the files (levels, assets) from the `orca-studio-projects/{your-orca-studio-version}` directory to your OrcaStudio installation directory.
 Assuming your installation directory is `$MyWorkSpace/OrcaStudio`, then copy the files to `$MyWorkSpace/OrcaStudio/Projects/OrcaProject` directory.

 * **Validate OrcaGym Environment:**
     * **Launch OrcaStudio**: Launch OrcaStudio and load the corresponding level, for example `Ant_Multiagent`.
 Click the "Start" button (Ctrl-G) to enter Game Play mode.